There are certain experiences and incidents that we go through as we grow up,

 Unresolved trauma can have a profound impact on a person’s development.

-they grows, these could be with parents, friends, or other romantic
+grows, these could be with parents, friends, or other romantic relationships.

 -

-you may have difficulty trusting others.
-This can make it difficult to
+have difficulty trusting others.
+This can make it difficult to form close

-form close relationships, including romantic relationships.
-You may
+relationships, including romantic relationships.
+You may worry that your

 -